slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 ### On maturity

 <!--
-- Maturity is when you don’t force people to choose you.
 - Normalize this by age 30: Talk slow.
 Be clear.
 Never mumble.
 Don’t interrupt.
 -->

 > *"The foundation of maturity: just because it’s not your fault doesn’t mean it’s not your responsibility."
 -- Kevin Kelly [1952]*

 The advantage of aging is that you become more decisive.
 Maturing is realizing that many things don’t need your comments.
+Maturity is when you don’t force people to choose you.

 > *"The youth can walk faster but the elder knows the road."
 -- vox populi*